NguyenQuocThong2603/backend-quiz3/LodashAndArray.md

 // expected output: Array [2, 8, 18, 32]
 ```

-#### &nbsp;&nbsp;&nbsp; **Array.reduce()**
+#### **Array.reduce()**

-&nbsp;&nbsp;&nbsp; The `reduce()` method executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the &nbsp;&nbsp;&nbsp;&nbsp;calculation on the preceding element.
+The `reduce()` method executes a user-supplied "reducer" callback function on each element of the array, in order, passing in the return value from the calculation on the preceding element.
 The final result of running the reducer across all elements of the array is a single value.

-&nbsp;&nbsp;&nbsp;&nbsp;The first time that the callback is run there is no "return value of the previous calculation".
+The first time that the callback is run there is no "return value of the previous calculation".
 If supplied, an initial value may be used in its place.
-Otherwise &nbsp;&nbsp;&nbsp;&nbsp;the array element at index 0 is used as the initial value and iteration starts from the next element (index 1 instead of index 0).
+Otherwise the array element at index 0 is used as the initial value and iteration starts from the next element (index 1 instead of index 0).

-&nbsp;&nbsp;&nbsp;&nbsp;Perhaps the easiest-to-understand case for `reduce()` is to return the sum of all the elements in an array:
+Perhaps the easiest-to-understand case for `reduce()` is to return the sum of all the elements in an array:

-&nbsp;&nbsp;&nbsp;&nbsp;The reducer walks through the array element-by-element, at each step adding the current array value to the result from the previous step (this result is the &nbsp;&nbsp;&nbsp;&nbsp;running sum of all the previous steps) — until there are no more elements to add.
+The reducer walks through the array element-by-element, at each step adding the current array value to the result from the previous step (this result is the running sum of all the previous steps) — until there are no more elements to add.

 ```js
 const array1 = [1, 2, 3, 4];